ianmaguire/mac-address-lookup/README.md

 ---
 ### Requirements
-You must have docker installed, and you will need a valid API key from https://macaddress.io in order to use this application.
+You must have docker installed, and you will need a valid API key from https://macaddress.io

 ### Install or upgrade
 To download the latest docker container run the following command